An unparalleled nature journey along a pristine wild coast

 Location : Gansbaai harbour – Walker Bay

-We start at Gansbaai harbour, a traditional fishing harbour and walk the coastal trail towards De Kelders.
+There’s options on this section, We can start at Gansbaai harbour, a traditional fishing harbour and walk the coastal trail towards De Kelders.

 The trail ends after lunch with a spectacular view point at Die Plaat overlooking Walker bay and Klipgat cave where excavations found evidence of stone-age mans occupation dating back 80 to 100 thousand years.